Mr-Hassaan-Tariq/AiKahaani/README.md

-# Turbo - Django & Next.js boilerplate <!-- omit from toc -->
+# TubeGenius - Django & Next.js <!-- omit from toc -->

 Turbo is a simple bootstrap template for Django and Next.js, combining both frameworks under one monorepository, including best practices.